bicycle-codes/envelope/README.md

 We return the sender keys as a seperate object because we *do not* want the sender's device names to be in the message that gets sent, because that would leak information about who the sender is.

-You could save a map of the message hash to the returned key object.
-That way you can save the map to some storage, then you can look up the key by the hash of the message object.
+The sender could save a map of the message hash to the returned key object.
+That way they can save the map to some storage, and then look up the key by the hash of the message object.

 ### verify
 Check if a given envelope is valid. `currentSeq` is an optional sequence number to use when checking the validity.
 If `currentSeq` is less than or equal to `seq` in the `envelope`, then this will reqturn `false`.